Atlantic white-sided dolphin

 Dolphins stranded in Massachusetts, USA, were found to be infected with a protozoan parasite Sarcocystis sp.
 (Protozoa, Apicomplexa) in both skeletal and cardiac muscle tissues (Ewing et al. 2002).

 Atlantic white-sided dolphins are found in temperate and subarctic waters of the North Atlantic, mainly in the waters of the continental shelf to around the 100 m depth contour (Waring et al. 2006), but also in open oceanic waters.
-They range in the western Atlantic from southern Greenland to south of Cape Cod, Massachusetts (about 37◦N), occasionally being seen as far south as North Carolina (Waring et al. 2006).
+They range in the western Atlantic from southern Greenland to south of Cape Cod, Massachusetts (about 37°N), occasionally being seen as far south as North Carolina (Waring et al. 2006).
 In 2008, a single white-sided dolphin was found stranded on the coast of South Carolina (Powell et al. 2012).

 Large concentrations of these dolphins are seen in the summer months in US waters, on the continental shelf off Cape Cod and in the southern Gulf of Maine.
 They are also regularly observed further north, in the lower Bay of Fundy in summer, as well as around Newfoundland and southern Labrador.
 Sightings during the summer along the Atlantic coast of Nova Scotia, however, are rare (Gaskin 1992).
-They are found in the Gulf of St. Lawrence, and have been spotted in the St. Lawrence River as far west as the Saguenay River (Gaskin 1992).
+They are found in the Gulf of St. Lawrence and have been spotted in the St. Lawrence River as far west as the Saguenay River (Gaskin 1992).

 In continental shelf waters, white-sided dolphins appear to prefer areas where there are steep slopes and, in some cases, underwater canyons (Gaskin 1992, Palka et al. 1997, Reeves et al. 1999).
 Other important factors in their distribution appear to be sea water temperature and salinity, with white-sided dolphins preferring cooler, less saline waters than other species (Selzer and Payne1988, Doksæter et al. 2008).
-It is not clear whether these factors themselves are important, or if they are key influences in determining the presence of the dolphin’s preferred prey, which in turn may affect dolphin distribution.
-Areas with high sea floor relief, for example, produce local nutrient upwelling which results in increased productivity and fish abundance.
+It is not clear whether these factors themselves are important, or rather if they are key influences in determining the presence of the dolphin’s preferred prey, which in turn may affect dolphin distribution.
+Areas with high sea floor relief, for example, produce local nutrient upwelling, which results in increased productivity and fish abundance.

-Changes in the distribution of certain prey species for white-sided dolphins has been suggested as a reason for a habitat shift seen in US waters during the 1970s.
+Changes in the distribution of certain prey species for white-sided dolphins has been suggested as a reason for a habitat shift that was seen in US waters during the 1970s.
 Prior to that time, white-sided dolphins were found primarily offshore on the continental slope, while white-beaked dolphins were observed mainly on the continental shelf.
 During that decade, the habitat use between these two species switched, with white-sided dolphins appearing more inshore while white-beaked moved offshore (Waring et al. 2006).

 North Atlantic stocks

-Palka et al. (1997) proposed that in the northwestern Atlantic white-sided dolphins be divided into three “population units”: Gulf of St Lawrence, Gulf of Maine and the Labrador Sea.
+Three “population units” have been proposed for the northwestern Atlantic white-sided dolphins: the Gulf of St Lawrence, the Gulf of Maine and the Labrador Sea (Palka et al. 1997).
 This division was based on the distribution of sightings, strandings and incidental takes by fisheries.
 White-sided dolphins are common in the southern Gulf of Maine and known in the Gulf of St. Lawrence, but there are few sightings and strandings along the Atlantic coast of Nova Scotia (Gaskin 1992), indicating some geographical separation.

 The lack of clearly defined stock units is perhaps a result of the wide pelagic distribution and high mobility of this species.